 Last Week’s Time Sync

 We recently finished upgrading an NT 4.0 domain and Exchange 5.5 mail server to Windows 2003 and Exchange 2003.
-After turning off ADC and decommisioning the 5.5 server, we attempted an upgrade of our Blackberry Enterprise Server from 2.1 to 4.0.
+After turning off AD and decommisioning the 5.5 server, we attempted an upgrade of our Blackberry Enterprise Server from 2.1 to 4.0.
+Simple, Right?

 Blackberry apparently upgraded the licensing structure, and our license keys didn’t work with 4.0.
 So, we need to call Research in Motion, the makers of Blackberry.
 They asked for copies of invoices showing proof of purchase.
 This was back in 2001, several iterations of IT departments ago, at least 3 accounting departments ago, and stored offsite.
 I have no idea when they were purchased, who they were purchased from, and didn’t want to spend a day offsite combing through every invoice.